next-intl Internationalization

 Rules

-• Use useTranslations() hook in client components — never inline text strings
+• Use useTranslations() in client components — never inline user-facing strings in components

-• Namespace translations by feature/page: hero.title, contact.submit, nav.home
+• Namespace translations by feature or page: hero.title, contact.submit, nav.home

 • Keep translation keys in kebab-case or camelCase — be consistent within the project